KrzysztofProgramming/Elevator-Simulation/README.md

 There are two ways to run the program

-1. Open the project in your IDE, compile and click the "run" button
+1. Open the project in your IDE, compile and click the "run" button.
 2. There is a compiled .jar version of the program elevatorsimulation-compiled.jar in the repository.
 You can use the command
    `java -jar elevatorsimulation-compiled.jar` to start the program.